Auditory processing disorders

 Auditory processing is not dependent on normal hearing.
 Individuals with a hearing loss may have good auditory processing skills provided the sounds are amplified to compensate for the loss by means of properly fitted hearing aids.
 On the other hand, sound deprivation caused by a non-treated hearing loss may lead to an auditory processing disorder.

-Auditory processing disorders may lead to a variety of symptoms…
+Auditory processing disorders may involve a variety of symptoms…

 - Difficulties in understanding speech in adverse conditions such as in noisy environments.